-High risk of cardiovascular diseases amongst Swedish-born and immigrant MS patientsFebruary 4th, 2013 in Neuroscience /
+High risk of cardiovascular diseases amongst Swedish-born and immigrant MS patientsFebruary 4, 2013 in Medicine & Health / Neuroscience

 A new study from Karolinska Institutet shows that patients with multiple sclerosis (MS) run a high risk of heart attack, stroke and heart failure, regardless of migration background.
 According to principal investigator Tahereh Moradi, the study is the first in the world to examine the risk of cardiovascular diseases in male and female MS patients with both non-immigrant and immigrant backgrounds.